All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is it safe to take creatine with semaglutide or tirzepatide?

 There are no known interactions between creatine monohydrate and GLP-1 medications.
 Creatine is one of the most studied and safest supplements available.
-However, always inform your provider about any supplements you take, especially if you have kidney concerns.
+But always inform your provider about any supplements you take, especially if you have kidney concerns.

 Will creatine make me gain weight on GLP-1?